Disease & Vaccine Information

 Image source: CDC PHIL

-The risk of respiratory and cardiac complications—both of which are associated with increased mortality—is greater in individuals with chronic lung and/or heart diseases.
+The risk of respiratory and cardiac complications—both of which are associated with increased mortality—is greater among individuals with chronic lung and/or heart diseases.
 Additional risk factors of mortality after hospitalization for invasive pneumococcal disease include:

 • coexisting chronic conditions